Goldington Power Station: Specification and operation

 Coal was initially supplied via a dedicated siding off the Bedford to Cambridge railway line.
 The open coal store was to the south of the station site.

-Water was abstracted from the river and used for steam condensing and cooling.
-There were four reinforced concrete cooling towers on the east of the station site.
+The railway line from Bedford to Goldington power station was retained when the remainder of the line to Cambridge was closed in January 1968.
+The power station siding was not used after 1979 and coal was instead delivered by lorry.
+The line from Bedford St. Johns to Goldington was closed in April 1981.

 The 132 kV connection to the national grid was at a switching compound on the north side of the power station.

-Specification and operation

-The power station had an installed electricity generating capacity of 180 MW and comprised six 30 MW British Thomson-Houston turbo-alternators.
-The six Clarke Chapman boilers burned pulverised coal – up to 250 tonnes an hour – to produce steam at a total rate of 1,800,000 lb/hr (228 kg/s) at a pressure of 600 psi (41.4 bar) and 454 °C. In 1961 the thermal efficiency of the station was 26.56 per cent.
-The output in GWh over the operational life of the station was as follows.

 In 1958 the Bedford electricity district supplied an area of 200 square miles and a population of 117,000.
 The amount of electricity sold and the number and types of consumers was as follows: